Vasili Eroshenko: Career

 From 1907 to 1914 he worked as a violinist for the Moscow orchestra for the blind.
 Around this time he studied Esperanto, as well as English.
 He travelled to Britain in 1912 and studied in a school for the blind.
-There he met the anarchist Peter Kropotkin, who must have influenced his anarchistic views.
+There he met the anarchist Peter Kropotkin, who likely influenced his anarchistic views.
 Later he went back to Moscow via Paris and resumed his work in the orchestra.
 There he began studying the Japanese language.

-In April 1914, Eroshenko, due to contacts with the Japanese Esperantists, left for Japan.
+In April 1914 Eroshenko, due to contacts with the Japanese Esperantists, left for Japan.
 He studied massage in a school center for the blind in Tokyo, after learning their reputation in the practice.
 There he promoted Esperanto among the blind students.
 His first novels, in Japanese, were published there.
 After two years he went to Siam and tried to establish a school for the blind.
 But owing to the bureaucrats he did not succeed.
 He went to Burma, in Moulmein, and established a school for the blind.

 In November 1917, upon learning about the Russian Revolution, he went to India and hoped to return to Russia from there.
-Unfortunately he was arrested in Calcutta, as a Russian Bolshevik.
+He was arrested in Calcutta, as a Russian Bolshevik.
 In 1918 he went back to Burma and continued his work in Moulmein.

 In hopes of returning to Russia for the second attempt he went back to India.
 British authorities then forbade him exit to his country and was placed under house arrest in Calcutta.
 He escaped arrest and went to Bombay, but later was caught and sent back to Calcutta.
 He provoked his departure from India.
 Under arrest he was boarded in a warship to be deported to Japan.
 He escaped from the ship when in Shanghai and from there successfully returned to Russia.